Vinita Nair

-Vinita Chandra Nair is an American television journalist currently working for an NBC News affiliate in Texas.
+Vinita Chandra Nair is an American television journalist and co-founder of a social media branding company.
 Nair is the former co-host of CBS This Morning Saturday alongside Anthony Mason.
 She was replaced by Alex Wagner, starting with the episode that aired on November 19, 2016.
+She has also worked freelance for NBC News.

 Early life and education

-Nair is of Indian descent and was born in Evanston, Illinois, and raised in Colleyville, Texas, going to school in Fort Worth.
+Nair is of Indian Malayali descent and was born in Evanston, Illinois, and raised in Colleyville, Texas, going to school in Fort Worth.
 She graduated with a degree in journalism from the Medill School of Journalism, of Northwestern University.
+She speaks English, Malayalam, and Hindi.